 5. Your Get Period Cramps In Your Lower Back

-While most ladies feel period cramps in their lower abdomen, yours are almost always along your lower back.
-As Harlow tells me, you might also notice more back pain during pregnancy, too.
+As Harlow says, you might also notice more back pain during pregnancy, too.

 6. You've Been Having Trouble Getting Pregnant

-While a naturally tilted uterus shouldn't affect your ability to get preggers, one that's caused by other health conditions might.
-"If endometriosis or pelvic scar tissue is the cause of a 'tilted' uterus, then you may experience more difficulty getting pregnant," says Dr. Janet Choi, MD, a reproductive endocrinologist with CCRM-New York.
-"A tilted uterus does not affect you later in life."
+While a naturally tilted uterus shouldn't affect your ability to get pregnant, one that's titled due to other health conditions might.
+"If endometriosis or pelvic scar tissue is the cause of a 'tilted' uterus, then you may experience more difficulty getting pregnant," Dr. Janet Choi, MD, a reproductive endocrinologist with CCRM-New York, tells Bustle.

 7. It Seems Like You Always Have A UTI

 If you're particularly susceptible to urinary tract infections, a tilted uterus may be to blame.
-As women's health expert Debra Gerson, L.Ac., Dipl.
-OM, FABORM says, "[It stems] from the abnormal positioning of the uterus.
+As Debra Gerson, L.Ac., Dipl.
+OM, FABORM, a women's health expert, tells Bustle, "[It stems] from the abnormal positioning of the uterus.
 Sometimes surgery is recommended to correct this condition if symptoms are causing severe distress."

 8. You May Have Peed Yourself Once Or Twice

-An abnormally positioned uterus may push on organs in a way that causes other annoying issues, like incontinence.
-While there are plenty of other reasons you might be slightly peeing yourself, Gerson tells me this may be one of them.
+An abnormally positioned uterus may also push on your organs in such a way that it causes other annoying issues, such as incontinence.
+While there are plenty of other reasons you might be struggling to hold in your pee, or noticing that little dribbles come out in between trips to the bathroom, Gerson says a tilted uterus may be one of them.
+And since this issue can be embarrassing and uncomfortable, it's certainly worth looking into.

 9. It Can Be Difficult To Go To The Bathroom

 Do you occasionally struggle with going to the bathroom?
-"The tilted uterus can sometimes cause a mechanical compression of the rectum," says OBGYN Dr. Briza Walter, in an email to Bustle.
+If so, it may be because "the tilted uterus can sometimes cause a mechanical compression of the rectum," Dr. Briza Walter, an OB/GYN, tells Bustle.
 "Everyone's uterine size is a little different, but if your uterus is a little bulkier and you naturally have hard stools, that can be a bad combination for your bowel movements."

 10. Irregular Menstrual Cycles

-According to health writer Jamie Renee Lashbrook on the women's website WellBellyHealing.com, irregular menstrual cycles may result if your uterus is tipped.
+Irregular menstrual cycles may result if your uterus is tipped, according to the health writer Jamie Renee Lashbrook on the women's website WellBellyHealing.
 Since it's likely been that way your whole life, you might not think anything of your unpredictable period schedule.
-But it's still something you should bring up to your doctor.
+But it's still something you can bring up at your next doctor's appointment, in order to get more information.

 11. No Problems At All

-While a tilted uterus might make sex kinda painful, or cause a few issues with peeing and periods, it'll usually be totally unnoticeable.
-As OBGYN G. Thomas Ruiz, MD says, "The majority of women with a tilted uterus will not have problems."
-When that's the case, you can just go about your daily business without a uterine care in the world.
+While a tilted uterus might make sex kinda painful, or cause a few issues with peeing and periods, there's a good chance you won't even notice i.
+As G. Thomas Ruiz, MD, an OB/GYN, tells Bustle, "The majority of women with a tilted uterus will not have problems."
+And when that's the case, you can just go about your daily life without a uterine care in the world.